blablacar/blablatech/_posts/2014-12-31-share-more-learn-more-in-2014.md

 ---
 layout:         post
-title:      "Share more, Learn more... in 2014"
+title:          Share more, Learn more... in 2014
-tags:       "conferences"
+tags:           conferences
 authors:        [christian-jennewein]
+description:    Looking back at all the events, meet-ups and conferences where BlaBlaTechies assisted in 2014
 ---

 2014 was a great year for the Tech team of BlaBlaCar!
 Not only did we grow from about 20 people to